ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 Unfortunately, the data in the report does not show flows by product, so we have to guess:

 * Excess gasoline from European refineries who process light sweet flows to meet US consumption while US refineries in turn ship excess diesel to meet heavy demand in Europe due to processing heavier crudes.
 * Strong refining capacity means the US imports heavier crudes from SA and ships the product back to them.
+Why does the US export so much back to central and SA?
+This would imply refining capacity in SA is insufficient to meet domestic demand, or the product prices are cheaper.
 * Other notable product flows are Russian product to Europe and Europe product to Africa (?)
 * On the import side, we can notice Singapore being a regional hub in Southeast Asia for refined products, and India being a strong exporter of product.